layoaster/appengine-samples/README.md

 ### Organization

 The repository's initial directory structure has been designed to cover every App Engine SDK/language on each component/service or API.
-Here is what it looks like:
+Here is what it looks like for the python samples:

 ```
 .
 ├── go
+│   ├── ...
 ├── java
+│   ├── ...
 ├── php
+│   ├── ...
 ├── python
 │   ├── apis
 │   │   ├── app-identity